Statistics for Data Analytics

 Communication

-Feel free to use the ILIAS statistics forum to discuss lecture topics and ask questions.
-Please also let me know if you find any typos.
+Feel free to use the ILIAS Statistics Forum to discuss lecture topics and ask questions.
+Please let me know if you find any typos in the lecture material.
 Of course, you can reach me via e-mail: sven.otto@uni-koeln.de

 Important Dates